noDiego/whatsapp-claude-gpt/README.md

 - **maxMsgsLimit**: The maximum number of messages the bot will remember and use for generating responses.
 - **maxHoursLimit**: The time frame in hours for the bot to consider recent messages.
 - **prompt**: The initial system prompt used to guide the conversation flow.
 It's automatically configured but can be manually adjusted if needed.
-- **imageCreationEnabled** and **audioCreationEnabled**: Flags to enable or disable image creation and speech synthesis functionalities.
+- **imageCreationEnabled**: Flag to enable or disable image creation functionality.
+- **nodeCacheTime**: This determines how long transcriptions and other data are kept in cache before they are considered stale and removed (e.g., 259200 for 3 days)

 ### OpenAI Configuration